haidarali2017/haidarali2017/README.md

 ![Debian](https://img.shields.io/badge/Debian-A81D33?style=flat-square&logo=debian&logoColor=white)
 ![Mac OS](https://img.shields.io/badge/macOS-000000?style=flat-square&logo=apple&logoColor=white)

+I am always ready to learn new things to build my career in challenging and dynamic profession as well as to become a specialist in technical with committed & dedicated people, which will help me to explore myself fully and realize my potential.
+To achieve my objective I am fully prepared to show my honesty, hard work, patience, physical and mental fitness, and sufficient confidence along with merit encountering any sort of diverse situation.

+- 🔭 I’m currently working on CMSN  Network

-I am a Full Stack Developer with a huge love for React.js,, Next JS, Angular JS,NGRX JS, RX JS, Laravel,CodeIgniter, PHP, JavaScript, Everything API, RDBMS, WordPress, TailwindCSS and System Architecture.
+I am a Full Stack Developer with a huge love for React.js,, Next JS, Angular JS, NGRX JS, RX JS, Laravel,CodeIgniter, PHP, JavaScript, Everything API, RDBMS, WordPress, TailwindCSS and System Architecture.
 Currently,

 I am the co-founder of [softstation71](https://softstation71.com/).
 I Actively code on Laravel and codeigiter, Angular, NGRX, React and Next Js.